Vel-San/killing-floor-docker/README.md

 ## Build Command

-Put your password inside the hyphons to avoid any errors from bash, e.g 'password'
+- Put your `password` inside the `hyphons` to avoid any errors from bash, e.g 'password'
+- Place any Maps or mutators inside `Maps & System` directory (*pre-configure them*)
+- Pre-configure `KillingFloor.ini` to your liking (in case you need to add custom mutators in ServerPackages or so)
+- Run the following command or use `build_docker` with the arguments

 ```bash
 docker build -t vel7an/kf1-docker --build-arg steamU=... --build-arg steamP=... --build-arg code=... .